 |Man a job or project||Staff a job or project|

-Remember it’s not just about non-binary individuals.
+Remember, it’s not just about non-binary individuals.
 Many women prefer not to be subsumed into a group of “ladies” because of society’s expectations and stereotypes about how women should behave.

-Want more support in how to write in gender neutral language across your business content?
+Want more support on how to write in gender neutral language across your business content?
 No problem!
 Not only do we have an Acrolinx Inclusive Language Guide that covers all characteristics of inclusive language, but the APA Publication Manual has some great info on removing bias in your writing.